wangzhen-ing/Face-Nursing-for-Human-Image-Animation/README.md

-# Face Nursing for Human Image Animation
+# Face Nursing for Controllable and Consistent Human Image Animation

 ## Effect